AsahiLinux/docs/HW:USB-PD.md

 ### TBD

-* 0206    weak (30kΩ) pull to 1.2V, no reaction to gnd, no transitions
+* 0206    weak (30kΩ) pull to 1.2V, no reaction to gnd, no transitions.
+Good chance this is SWD.
 * 0301    1.2V, one pin drives high, the other no drive.
 Another UART? high-z in DFU mode, no activity except high pin tracking power/boots.
 * 0303    Only maps to pinsets 1-2?
 Seems to be GND?
 No transitions seen.
 Unused UART mode?